jimporter/mike/README.md

 ### Viewing Your Docs

-When editing your documentation, you can usually just use the ordinary [`mkdocs serve`][mkdocs-serve].
+When editing your documentation, you can usually just use the ordinary [`mkdocs serve`][mkdocs-serve] to show the genereated results.
 This serves the current version of your documentation without forcing you to create a Git commit first via `mike deploy`.

 If you want to test all the versions of your documentation as you'd see on your production server, you can serve them locally via: